 - lay members as joint grant holders or co-applicants on a research project – or to review funding applications

-- as members of a project advisory or steering group
+- lay members on project advisory or steering groups

-- commenting and developing patient information leaflets or other research materials
+- public/patient/carer/practitioner commenting and developing patient information leaflets or other research materials

-- present at conferences
+- they may present the research at conferences and events

 University of Cambridge

-Cambridge Biomedical Research Centre
+CUH PPI Panel: Cambridge Biomedical Research Centre.

 For more information: https://cambridgebrc.nihr.ac.uk/public/

 NIHR School for Primary Care Research